 (7) A vehicle search authorisation, or the renewal, variation or revocation of a vehicle search authorisation, must be in writing.

-[Section 20B inserted by No. 47 of 2016 s.
+[Section 20B inserted: No. 47 of 2016 s.
 5.]

 20C.
 Authorisation to exercise powers to search premises

 (1) A senior police officer may issue a premises search authorisation under this section in respect of premises used primarily for carrying on a delivery business.